zhya215/book/hackathons/fcq/report.md

 {% endlodash %}
 The professor is {{result['instructor']}}, the course title is {{result['courseTitle']}}.

-# How many courses in IPHY that has 4 credits hours ? by Zhili Yang
+# How many courses in IPHY that has 4 credits hours ? by Fadhil Suhendi

 {% lodash %}
 var course = _.filter(data,function(n){